-Our academics work in teams to produce courses that draw on sociology as well as other disciplines such as history, urban studies, gender studies and science and technology studies.
-As such, it is a subject that is rich and far reaching in its concerns, theories and applications.
+Our academics work in teams to produce sociology modules.
+Modules often draw on fields such as history, urban studies, gender studies and science and technology studies, as well as more conventional sociological research and ideas.
+Consequently, you will find sociology to be rich and far reaching in its concerns, theories and applications.
 You’ll learn to think critically about many different aspects of the social world in which you live.

 Our qualifications will support you in developing a wide range of key skills that will help you achieve your goals, whatever those might be.
 There are a number of career options directly related to sociology, particularly in the public sector, but your newly acquired skills will equally be valued in parts of the non-government or private sector.